srimanishgoud/real-time-data-processing-system-for-weather-monitoring/README.md

 ### Generating sample data
 We can generate the sample data to fill the database, just to test the app, by simply setting the sleep time to 5 seconds and filling the daily summary for each city after 3 rounds of 5 sec.
 For clarity visit the data.py file and look at the commented code in background_data_fetch function.
 This data is not the actual representation of what actual data might look like but its keeps us get started.

+### Bonus
+I have implemented the system to support other weather parameters like humidity and wind speed, and also calculated rollups and aggregates for these parameters.